 So then, there remains a Sabbath rest for the people of God, for whoever has entered God’s rest has also rested from his works as God did from his.
 Let us therefore strive to enter that rest, so that no one may fall by the same sort of disobedience.Hebrews 4:9-11 ESV

 But I would say we need to do even more to nourish and feed our body, heart, mind, and soul.
 We spend so much of our time tending to the needs and desires of others.
-We need to also make time to pursue those things that bring us joy or help us relax or unwind after a long day.
+We need to also make time to pursue those things that bring us joy or help us rest, relax, or unwind after a long day.
 Hobbies are a worthy pursuit!
 Whether you enjoy sewing, scrapbooking, baking, riding (horses, motorcycles, whatever), writing, reading, or simply spending time with dear friends – making time for those things help fill us up when we feel like we are running on empty.
 If we fill ourselves with joy and peace, will our homes and families not also be joyful and peaceful?!
+That my friend, is the purpose of self-care for the homeschool mom!

 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.– 1 Peter 3:4 NIV